sandialabs/Sola/docs/source/index.md

 - [Hyper-differential Sensitivity Analysis (HDSA)](./problems/hdsa).

 :::{important}
-This documentation is aimed at advanced undergraduates and graduate students with some MATLAB experience and light familiarity with C++.
+This project is designed for advanced undergraduates and graduate students with some MATLAB experience and light familiarity with C++.
 The goal is to lower the barrier to entry for large-scale high-performance computing tasks using sophisticated software libraries.
 See the [Fundamentals](./appendix/fundamentals) page for the necessary mathematical background and references to materials for getting up to speed.
 :::